Validating data in Go #

 Controllers implement an access layer that allows clients to interact with the

-or simply use stdin and stdout.
+or gRPC, or even just using stdin and stdout.

 Services implement business logic.